Anifowak/HackBio-Biocoding-Internship/Stage 2/README.md

 - Using the criteria above, Find all mutations that have a SIFT score below 0.05 and FoldX Score above 2 (i.e: Mutations that affect both structure and function)
 - Study the amino acid substitution nomenclature [https://atlasgeneticsoncology.org/teaching/30067/nomenclature-for-the-description-of-mutations-and-other-sequence-variations]
 - Investigate for the amino acid that has the most functional and structural impact
 Hint: Using the amino acid column, find a way to select the first amino acid.
-Solution here
+Solution here- [https://reactgo.com/r-get-first-character-string/]
 - Generate a frequency table for all the amino acids
 - Using the amino frequency table above, generate a barplot and pie chart to represent the frequency of the amino acids.
 - Briefly describe the amino acid with the highest impact on protein structure and function